The views expressed by the host on this show, now documented to be almost always right, 99.

 Thank you.

-Um, listen, I wanted to talk about uh another probable stimulus failure, especially with Obama's concern for education reform, and that is um that we I work for a major um education publishing company, and we are geared to um try to get some of the stimulus money as a company and selling books to students.
+And we are geared to try to get some of the stimulus money as a company and selling books to students.

-And so with the one billion dollars in Texas for special ed and Title I monies, um, you know, we're going to sell the books.
+And so with the $1 billion in Texas for special ed and Title I monies, you know, we're going to sell the books.

 And what we've done in talking to special ed and Title I people is we found that none of them are actually going to hire any new teachers because they can't afford to keep those teachers on after the stimulus money.